 Dr. Weston A. Price:

-Those individuals with cavities and poor teeth often were those that had a diet made up largely of refined processed foods.
-Those with strong, healthy teeth often exhibited good general health and ate diets rich in raw foods.
+Individuals with cavities and poor dental health often consumed diets largely comprised of refined, processed foods.
+In contrast, those with strong, healthy teeth frequently exhibited good general health and consumed diets rich in raw foods.

 The Meat Study:

 Another early nutritionist, Dr. Francis Pottenger, Jr., conducted a ten-year study on cats that culminated in a report known as the “Meat Study.”
 His research revealed that cats fed a diet of 30% raw and 70% cooked meat struggled to maintain good health.
 Those with a diet consisting of 50% raw and 50% cooked meat managed to get by, but those fed a diet of 100% raw meat thrived and experienced robust health.
 Like Dr. Price, Dr. Pottenger established a clear connection between diets rich in cooked, refined foods and skeletal deformities.

 Both bodies of research emphasize a simple point: a diet high in processed, refined foods leads to a deficiency in the essential nutrients found in raw foods.
 The more we replace nutrient-rich raw, unprocessed foods with processed alternatives, the greater the risk of developing conditions such as cavities, skeletal deformities, and osteoporosis.